rayanabonfanti/crud-spring-boot/README.md

-# Application Crud - Spring Boot Version 3.0.6 and JDK Version 17 using MongoDB with Aggregation Framework with return unique.
+# Projects about Application Crud using Spring Boot.